Caty joined OrACORe in July 2023, shortly following her graduation from Dartmouth College with a…

 Throughout his time with OrACORe, Dr. Musbahi has relished learning about our research processes the most.
 He says that he has learned something from everyone in the office including research conception, methodology, and even meeting organization.
 Dr. Musbahi enjoys the fact that the research we perform includes colleagues from all levels including managers, juniors, trainees, and research associates.
 Professor Katz’s leadership and mentorship have been very inspirational for his own leadership aspirations.
 Upon departure from OrACORe, Dr. Musbahi hopes to incorporate research into his clinical practice, and he even plans to set aside time explicitly to conduct his own research in his attending job plan.

 When asked about providing advice for aspiring or current medical students, Dr. Musbahi stresses the importance of having a growth mindset and a plethora of interests outside of work as a means of preventing burnout.
 Also, he advises people to have a diverse financial portfolio and a wide range of extracurriculars.
 He says: “work to live rather than live to work”.
 Following his own advice, Dr. Musbahi has a wide variety of interests.
 One favorite, accessible interest of his is reading – he says he could sit in a café or a park ‘for hours’ and read a book.
 He also continues to enjoy competitive sports such as swimming and running.
 Dr. Musbahi is a keen traveler and would like to explore even more of the world, saying his favorite place to which he has traveled is South Africa.
-And on the unusual side, he also partakes in uncommon pastimes such as scuba diving and sky diving.
+And on the unusual side, he also partakes in uncommon pastimes such as scuba diving.